-An employee who is engaged in VDU duties for at least half of a full-time position shall be entitled to an eye test at the Employer's expense after the first year upon being assigned to such duties.
+An employee who is engaged in computer/VDU duties or undertaking fine detail/precision work for at least half of a full-time position shall be entitled to a contribution to the supplier of up to a maximum of \$100 towards an eye test after the first year upon being assigned to such duties.
 Further tests shall be provided at not less than two yearly intervals upon application to the Employer.

-If the test discloses that spectacles are required for the normal viewing distance of a VDU, or that an eyesight problem has been created or worsened by VDU then the Employer will meet the following costs:
+If the test discloses that eye glasses are required for the normal viewing distance of a computer/VDU, or undertaking fine detail/precision work, then the Employer will pay a maximum contribution to the supplier of: